 Conclusion

-Cattle panels are a versatile and affordable option for fence.
-Originally designed for farm and ranch use, their practical design and functionality has spread throughout the fencing industry.
+Cattle panels are a versatile and affordable option for fencing in large pastures or temporary corrals.
+Originally designed for farm and ranch use, their practical design and functionality has spread throughout the fencing industry and even into other home projects.

 To learn about other styles of farm and cattle fence, view our article on Wood Farm Fence Designs and Styles.